This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to tell if your baby is getting enough breast milk:

-Your baby is getting enough breast milk if he has 6 to 8 wet diapers and 3 to 4 bowel movements each day.
-Also, your baby is getting enough milk if he is gaining weight and breastfeeds 8 to 12 times each day.
+Your baby is getting enough breast milk if he or she has 6 to 8 wet diapers and 3 to 4 bowel movements each day.
+Also, your baby is getting enough milk if he or she is gaining weight and breastfeeds 8 to 12 times each day.
 Ask your healthcare provider for more information on how to tell if your baby is getting enough breast milk.

 How to increase your milk supply: